CuriousBaby/hello-world/README.md

 # hello-world
-The first step of great code beauty
+The first step of great beauty